-• New Residential/Small Business Services Connected on Time
+New Residential/Small Business Services Connected on Time

-In 2018, EPCOR connected 319 low-voltage connections under 750 volts.
-11 were commercial / small business and 308 were residential.
+In 2019, EPCOR connected 484 low-voltage connections under 750 volts.
 EPCOR considers "New Services Connected on Time" as an important form of customer engagement as it is the utilities first opportunity to meet and/or exceed its customer's expectations, which in turn affects the level of customer satisfaction within a utility's territory.
-EPCOR connected 95.9% of the requests on time, which significantly exceeds Ontario Energy Board (OEB) mandated target of 90% for this measure.
-EPCOR expects this trend to continue into the foreseeable future.
-The standard has decreased over previous years as a result of the institution of an improved and verifiable process to track this information, rather than an actual decline in service quality.
+EPCOR connected 93.4% of the requests on time, which exceeds the Ontario Energy Board (OEB) mandated target of 90% for this measure.
+EPCOR connected approximately 50% more new services than the prior year while still maintaining a standard only slightly below 2018.

-• Scheduled Appointments Met On Time
+Scheduled Appointments Met On Time

-EPCOR had requests to schedule 186 appointments to complete work requested by its customers where a customer/representative was required in 2018.
-This represents a decrease of approximately 18% over 2017.
+EPCOR had requests to schedule 166 appointments to complete work requested by its customers where a customer/representative was required in 2019.
 EPCOR considers "Scheduled Appointments Met" as an important form of customer engagement as customer presence is required for all types of appointments.
-Consistent with prior years, EPCOR met 100% of these appointments on time, which significantly exceeds the Ontario Energy Board's mandated target of 90%.
+In 2019, EPCOR met 99.4% of these appointments on time, which significantly exceeds the Ontario Energy Board's mandated target of 90%.
 EPCOR expects this trend to continue into the foreseeable future.

-• Telephone Calls Answered On Time
+Telephone Calls Answered On Time

-In 2018, EPCOR received 15,290 qualified incoming calls from its customers (an average of 61 calls per business day).
-The number of qualified incoming calls answered within 30 seconds was 12,376.
-Customer service representatives answered 81% of eligible calls in 30 seconds or less, which exceeds the Ontario Energy Board mandated target of 65%.
-This is consistent with results from 2017.
+In 2019, EPCOR received 13,675 qualified incoming calls from its customers (an average of 61 calls per business day).
+The number of qualified incoming calls answered within 30 seconds was 10,460.
+Customer service representatives answered 76.5% of eligible calls in 30 seconds or less, which exceeds the Ontario Energy Board mandated target of 65%.
+This percentage is a decrease from prior year which can be attributed to increased talk time per call (approximately 20 seconds) to ensure customers are informed of all support programs and changes in the industry (such as the removal of the Fair Hydro Plan and bill presentment).
 EPCOR considers "Telephone Calls" to be an important communication tool for identifying and responding to its customers' needs and preferences.
-EPCOR expects to maintain or improve the service level of this metric in 2019.
+EPCOR expects to maintain or improve the service level of this metric in 2020.